 "In this situation of caring for a loved one, it’s essential to seek support, either in the community or through a doctor, or through different government agencies," she recommended.

-support group via the University of Florida, which has become a safe place to voice her concerns.
+Nieto joined a support group via the University of Florida, which has become a safe place to voice her concerns.
 The solidarity is an anti-stress therapy as well as an educational experience.
 "I found that there were people who have experienced exactly the same [problems as me] and some even worse," she said.